The Governing Body

 How are governors appointed?

 Vacancy.
-There is currently a vacancy for a parent governor and the governing body would like to hear from you if you are interested in filling this role.
+There are currently two vacancies for parent governors and one each for co-opted and staff.
+The governing body would like to hear from you if you are interested in filling either of these roles.
 Please contact the Chair of Governors via the school office – 01273 604472

 Register of Interests